Multica Docs

 make selfhost

-make selfhost automatically creates .env, generates a random JWT_SECRET, and starts all services via Docker Compose.
+make selfhost automatically creates .env, generates a random JWT_SECRET and Postgres password, and starts all services via Docker Compose.

 By default it pulls the latest stable release images from GHCR.
 To build the backend/web from your current checkout instead, run make selfhost-build.
 If the selected GHCR tag has not been published yet, make selfhost now tells you to fall back to make selfhost-build. make selfhost-build uses local multica-backend:dev / multica-web:dev tags, so it does not overwrite the pulled :latest images.